 DOC2.1.3 Information to be provided to the DNO shall be in writing as specified in DGD2f).

-DOC2.1.4 In order for the DNO to fulfil the requirements of this DOC2 it should be noted that the information set out in the Grid Code OC2, to be provided by NGC, will form the basis of Operational Planning under this DOC2.
+DOC2.1.4 In order for the DNO to fulfil the requirements of this DOC2 it should be noted that the information set out in the Grid Code OC2, to be provided by NGESO, will form the basis of Operational Planning under this DOC2.

 DOC2.1.5 In this Distribution Operating Code Year 0 means the current calendar year at any time, Year 1 means the next calendar year at any time, Year 2 means the calendar year after Year 1, etc. Where Week 52 is specified read Week 53 in appropriate years.